Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                                  [--continue_rnaup]
                                  [--potential_target_start POTENTIAL_TARGET_START]
                                  [--potential_target_end POTENTIAL_TARGET_END]
-                                 [--target_feature TARGET_FEATURE]
+                                 [--target_feature TARGET_FEATURE [TARGET_FEATURE ...]]
-                                 [project_path]

-    positional arguments:
+    optional arguments:
+      -h, --help            show this help message and exit --project_path [PROJECT_PATH], -pj [PROJECT_PATH]
-      project_path          Path of the project folder.
+                            Path of the project folder.
 If none is given, the current directory is used.

-    optional arguments:
-      -h, --help            show this help message and exit --Vienna_folder VIENNA_FOLDER
+      --rnaplfold_path RNAPLFOLD_PATH
+                            Please assign the path of RNAplfold in Vienna package.
+      --rnaplex_path RNAPLEX_PATH
+                            Please assign the path of RNAplex in Vienna package.
+      --rnaup_path RNAUP_PATH
-                            Please assign the folder of Vienna package.
-It should include RNAplfold, RNAup and RNAplex.
+                            Please assign the path of RNAup in Vienna package.
-      --annotation_path ANNOTATION_PATH, -g ANNOTATION_PATH
+      --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
-                            Path of the genome annotation gff folder.
+                            Paths of the genome annotation gff files.
-      --fasta_path FASTA_PATH, -f FASTA_PATH
+      --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
-                            Path of the genome fasta folder.
+                            Paths of the genome fasta files.
-      --sRNA_path SRNA_PATH, -r SRNA_PATH
+      --srna_files SRNA_FILES [SRNA_FILES ...], -r SRNA_FILES [SRNA_FILES ...]
-                            Path of the sRNA gff folder.
+                            Paths of the sRNA gff files.
-      --query_sRNA QUERY_SRNA, -q QUERY_SRNA
+      --query_srna QUERY_SRNA [QUERY_SRNA ...], -q QUERY_SRNA [QUERY_SRNA ...]
                             Please assign the query sRNA.
 The input format is
-                            $STRAIN:$STRAND:$START:$END.
+                            $STRAIN:$START:$END:$STRAND.
 If multiple sRNAs need to
-                            be assigned, please use comma to separate them.For example,
+                            be assigned, please use space to separate them.
+For example, NC_007795.1:200:534:+
-                            NC_007795.1:+:200:534,NC_007795.1:-:6767:6900.
-If you
-                            want to detect all sRNAs in gff file, please assign "all".
+                            NC_007795.1:6767:6900:-.
+If you want to detect all sRNAs in gff file, please assign "all".
 Default is all.
       --program PROGRAM, -p PROGRAM
                             The program for detecting sRNA-mRNA interaction.
                             Please assign "RNAplex" or "RNAup" or "both".
 Default